LogtalkDotOrg/logtalk.org/_pages/releasing.md

 ## Distribution files

-The `BIBLIOGRAPHY.bib`, `CITATION.cff`, `VERSION.txt` should be update just before the new release is tagged.
+The `BIBLIOGRAPHY.bib`, `CITATION.cff`, `VERSION.txt` should be updated just before the new release is tagged.
 Same for the `core/core.pl` file, where the `'$lgt_version_data'/1` predicate definiton should have the status changed to `stable`.
-Any status version, e.g. `b04`, should also be removed from the `docs/sources/_conf.py` and `manuals/sources/conf.py` files.
-The `scripts/debian/changelog` file should be changed to reflect the released date and release week day.
+Any status version, e.g., `b04`, should also be removed from the `docs/sources/_conf.py` and `manuals/sources/conf.py` files.
+The `scripts/debian/changelog` file should be changed to reflect the release date and release week day.

 ## Windows installer